lenincompres/DOM.js/README.md

       value: fieldEnabled.as(value => `The field is: ${value}.`), },
     button : {
+      class: {
+        enablebutton: fieldEnabled, // classes passed as object keys can be bound as well.
+      },
       text: 'toggle',
       onclick: () => fieldEnabled.value = !fieldEnabled.value,
     }